Modelling Large Dimensional Datasets with Markov Switching Factor Models: Asymptotic theory

-\begin{assum} \textbf{ Eigenvalues.} {\it The eigenvalues of the $r\times r$ matrix $\mathbf{\Sigma }_{\mathbf{A}}\mathbf{\Sigma }_{\mathbf{g}} $ are distinct, where $\bm\Sigma_{\mathbf{A}}$ is defined in \eqref{eq:SA} and $\bm\Sigma_{\mbf g}$ is defined in \eqref{eq:SG}. } \end{assum}
+\begin{assum} \textbf{ Eigenvalues.} {\it The eigenvalues of the $\left(r_1 + r_2\right)\times \left(r_1 + r_2\right)$ matrix $\mathbf{\Sigma }_{\mathbf{A}}\mathbf{\Sigma }_{\mathbf{g}} $ are distinct, where $\bm\Sigma_{\mathbf{A}}$ is defined in \eqref{eq:SA} and $\bm\Sigma_{\mbf g}$ is defined in \eqref{eq:SG}. } \end{assum}

-This assumption guarantees a unique limit for $N^{-1}\mathbf{A}^{\prime }\mathbf{\widehat{A}}$, indeed by assuming distinct eigenvalues we can uniquely identify the space spanned by the eigenvectors which are a linear combination of the columns of $\mbf A$.
+Assumption \ref{assum:eigenvalues} guarantees a unique limit for $N^{-1}\mathbf{A}^{\prime }\mathbf{\widehat{A}}$, as stated in Lemma \ref{Lemma:var_hat} in Appendix \ref{section:Appendix}.
+By assuming distinct eigenvalues, we can uniquely identify the space spanned by the eigenvectors, which are linear combinations of the columns of $\mbf A$.
 Notice that $\bm\Sigma_{\mbf g}$ is block diagonal because of \eqref{eq:SFjk}.

-Assumptions \ref{assum:F} to \ref{assum:eigenvalues} are enough to prove consistency of our estimators, however to derive the asymptotic distribution we strengthen those assumptions by means of the last two following assumptions.
+Assumptions \ref{assum:F} to \ref{assum:eigenvalues} are sufficient to prove the consistency of the estimators we propose.
+In order to derive their asymptotic distributions, we further introduce the following Assumptions \eqref{assum:MCLT} and \eqref{assum:rates}.